Assessment and Feedback

 • Assessment and feedback will be proportionate and timely

-• The impact on pupils and staff well-being and workload will be taken into account when planning assessment.
-Assessment must, therefore, be effective and efficient
+• The impact on pupils and staff well-being and workload will be taken into account when considering assessment guidelines

 • Assessment information will be used to inform key stakeholders including pupils, parents, staff, senior leaders, governors and trustees.
 Wherever possible, the same information will be used for multiple audiences.